johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-02.md

 This document proposes the definition of a new {scheme} for the same record that is used for generalized NOTIFY.
 Scheme=2 is here defined as "send a DNS UPDATE".
-When parsing or presenting DNS zone data the 8 bit unsigned integer "2" should be replaced by the string "UPDATE", as in the examples below.

 Apart from defining a new scheme to specify the mechanism "UPDATE" (rather than the mechanism "NOTIFY") this document does not say